weaviate/weaviate-io/_posts/blog/2022-07-04-Weaviate-release-1.14.md

 ### Try it yourserlf

-Here is an [exmple project](https://gaithub.com/semi-technologies/weaviate-examples/tree/main/monitoring-prometheus-grafana){:target="_blank"} with:
+Here is an [example project](https://github.com/semi-technologies/weaviate-examples/tree/main/monitoring-prometheus-grafana){:target="_blank"} with:

 * `docker-compose.yml` that spins up Weaviate (without any modules),
 * a **Prometheus** instance,